 The MCC Foundation provides scholarships for both full- and part-time students.
-This past year, the Foundation distributed 70 scholarships and over \$54,000 to MCC students.
+This past year, the Foundation distributed 110 scholarships and over \$50,000 to MCC students.
 Basic criteria includes financial need, community service and a grade point average of 3.0 or better/or an indication of steady academic progress.
 Application deadlines are April 12 for the fall semester and October 1 for the spring semester.
-For information on the MCC Foundation Scholarships, contact the Office of Institutional Development at 860-647-6396.
+For information on the MCC Foundation Scholarships, contact Dianne McHutchison in the Office of Institutional Development at 860-512-2904.